Exemptions to the Enhanced Conditionality of the Common Agricultural Policy: Exercised, Exploited or Eschewed?

 All with an interest in EU policymaking must take note of current developments in Austria where the leader of the far-right Freedom Party FPÖ Herbert Kickl was given the task of forming a new government by the Austrian President Alexander Van der Bellen on Monday last.
 This followed the breakdown of government negotiations between the conservative, liberal and centre-left parties and the resignation of the former leader of the conservative ÖVP Karl Nehammer at the weekend.

 Kickl is no stranger to the Austrian government.
-He previously served as Interior Minister between 2017 and 2019 when the Freedom Party was the junior party in a coalition with the ÖVP led by Chancellor Sebastian Kurz.… Read the rest
+He previously served as Interior Minister between 2017 and 2019 when the Freedom Party was the junior party in a coalition with the ÖVP led by Chancellor Sebastian Kurz.
+At the time Austria faced punitive measures from other EU member states for admitting a party founded by former Nazis into government.
+Now the new leader of the ÖVP, Christian Stocker, has indicated that he is open to talking with the Freedom Party.… Read the rest

 Limited impact of Mercosur Partnership Agreement on the EU beef market